google/knative-gcp/docs/how-to/namespace-transition.md

 These steps will transfer your cluster's authentication configuration to the new namespace.

-You will fist need to create the new namespace.
+You will first need to create the new namespace.
 We recommend doing it by copying the current one to keep any annotations or labels you have added.

 ```shell script
 # create the new namespace by copying the labels and annotations from the old one